 Cause not many of you are gonna want to drive while in Italy I’m gonna imagine, but if you want to visit the country you’re gonna need to know how to ask “When is the next train to Milan?” or “Can I have a ticket for the next train to Naples?” and that’s where we come in to help you out with an Italian phrases for travel printable PDF.

-Phrases for travel in Italy
+Simple phrases for travel in Italy for tourists

 Now we have all the basic travel phrases for tourists, nice italian phrase, requests, and questions you’ll need to ask a teller, so no worries once you’ve gone through the lot of it you can rock up to any station and ask all these Italian phrases for travel.